Popasna, eastern Ukraine Nov. 2017.

 She bought the property eighteen years ago but doesn’t have the official papers for its purchase and so can’t qualify for help to rebuild it.

 She cannot afford the electric for heating or fuel for cooking, although sometimes a neighbour from the next village will bring her some hot food.
 She doesn't receive any support from anyone else.

-Without the necessary repairs to the building, she fears it will fall down and she will be forced to go into an old people‘s home.
+Without the necessary repairs to the building, she fears it will fall down and so will be forced to go into an old people‘s home.
 ‘I ask God to let me live longer for the sake of my dogs'.